JACKSON COUNTY FOR ALL

 What do current Jackson County commissioners do?

 They approve the county budget and the sheriff’s budget.
-They attend other board and commission meetings and they serve the ceremonial functions of the County.
-The day-to-day operations and management of the County is handled by the County Administrator, with oversight by the County Commissioners.
-Because of Oregon’s Public Meetings Law, communications between individual commissioners is limited, making their oversight ineffective.
+They attend other board and commission meetings, serve the ceremonial functions of the County, and set policy that applies to Jackson County.
+The day-to-day operations and hands-on management of the County is controlled by the County Administrator.
+A commission with five members would be far more effective than three in overseeing the complex operations and expenditures of the county, and would make commissioners more accessible to residents.

 What should the Jackson County commissioners do?